VolkovLabs/business-variable/README.md

 - In-person consultations
 - Access to a Business Intelligence platform

-## Community & Feedback

-We value your input!
-Connect with us and share your thoughts:

-- Report issues, request features, or ask questions on [GitHub Issues](https://github.com/volkovlabs/business-variable/issues)
-- Subscribe to our [YouTube Channel](https://youtube.com/@volkovlabs) for tutorials and updates

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](https://github.com/volkovlabs/business-variable/blob/main/LICENSE) file for details.